 Throughout my stay, I sampled many iconic dishes: Michelin-starred char kway teow in Chinatown, chwee kueh (steamed rice cakes) from Bedok, Popiah (fresh spring rolls) and my favourite, bak chor mee (minced pork noodles).

-All were “not too bad”.
-None were as I remembered from long ago.
+All were “not bad”.
+None was as I remembered from long ago.

 The Search for Steamed Buns